Systematic approach to measure the performance of microchannel-plate photomultipliers: Rate Capability

 \section{Rate Capability}

-The photoelectrons emerging from the PC are accelerated towards the MCP, where they knock out secondary electrons during an amplification process in the MCP pores.
+The photoelectrons emerging from the PC are accelerated towards the MCP, where secondary electrons are generated during the amplification process in the MCP pores.
 The missing charge of these electrons must be restored in the MCP walls, which defines a MCP recovery or recharge time $\tau = RC$.
-The capacitance [$\mathcal{O}$(100 pC)] depends on the MCP area and the resistivity $R$ (tens of M$\Omega$) of the MCPs is quite high.
+The capacitance [$\mathcal{O}$(100 pC)] depends on the MCP area and the resistance $R$ (tens of M$\Omega$) is rather large.
 Consequently, the recharge current is limited.
-If the amount of emitted secondary electrons is large, which is particularly the case in the second MCP, the gain can go into saturation at high photon rates.
-This saturation effect limits the rate capability of MCP-PMTs and depends on the photon intensity and the illuminated area.
-We measure the rate capability as a function of the anode current per area in two different ways: (1) illuminating the entire active PC area and directly reading the current with all anode pixels shorted ("current mode"); (2) illuminating only one anode pixel and analyzing of the corresponding pulse height distribution ("pulse mode").
+If the amount of emitted secondary electrons is large, which is particularly the case in the second MCP, the gain can be reduced at high photon rates.
+This effect limits the rate capability of MCP-PMTs and depends on the photon intensity and the illuminated area.
+We measure the rate capability as a function of the anode current per area in two different ways: (1) illuminating the entire active PC area and directly reading the current with all anode pixels shorted ("current mode"); (2) illuminating only one anode pixel and analyzing the corresponding pulse height distribution ("pulse mode").
+When comparing the results of the two modes, the CE is not taken into account, as it is $>$90\% for the PHOTONIS MCP-PMTs examined here.
 Exemplary results of the rate capability obtained with both methods are shown in Fig.~\ref{fig:ratedep} for two recent 2-inch PHOTONIS MCP-PMTs with 2 ALD layers.
 The anode current $I_{anode}$ per area $A$ is plotted against the gain relative to low rates.
 The quantity on the upper axis is the corresponding photoelectron rate $R$~$\cdot$~cm$^{-2}$ assuming a gain of $G = 10^6$.
-The following trivial formula is used to calculate $R$
+The rate capability for each other gain $G$ can be found by applying the following trivial formula which is used to calculate $R$

-In most cases, both measurement techniques provide the same result, with the gain saturation becoming relevant ($<$90\%) at a photoelectron rate of $\lesssim$1 MHz/cm$^2$.
+In most cases, both measurement techniques provide the same result, with the gain reduction becoming relevant ($<$90\%) at a photoelectron rate of $\lesssim$1 MHz/cm$^2$.
 Some 1-inch MCP-PMTs show a rate capability of up to 10 MHz/cm$^2$ \cite{britting2011,lehmann14,inami15}.
 Sometimes we also observe different results with both measurement methods.
 This could be due to an inhomogeneity of the resistivity across the active MCP-PMT area.